steevenakintilo/TwitterGiveawayBot/README.md

 They are more information on the configuration.yml file but they are more easy to understand.
 ## Advices

-- Run the bot once every 2 days if you run it every day or even twice a day your account may be locked then ban
+- If you don't want to set forever_loop to True run the bot once every 2 days if you run it every day or even twice a day your account may be locked then ban
 - Don't do more than 50 giveaways per session otherwise you will probably reach twitter daily limits for tweet comment like retweet and follow
 - If you want to add another account to the bot you have 2 options: